 Always lint/format before push

 I’m surprised when I see commits/PRs failing because they didn’t pass the linter/formatter check.
-This can be easily avoided if we all ran our linters before commiting (git hooks anyone?)
+This can be easily avoided if we all ran our linters before committing (git hooks anyone?)
 These tools are here to make it more readable/easier to digest when reviewing.

 Also, if you have something like github that comments wherever linter/formatter violations occurred in your PR, then it gets really hard to review with a wall of linter errors in the way